ucdavis/appdev/guides/dotnet.md

 ## Using CAS

 The recommended library for using CAS is [https://github.com/IUCrimson/AspNet.Security.CAS](https://github.com/IUCrimson/AspNet.Security.CAS).
-In development use [https://ssodev.ucdavis.edu/cas/](https://ssodev.ucdavis.edu/cas/) as your server base url, and in product it'll be [https://cas.ucdavis.edu/cas](https://cas.ucdavis.edu/cas).
+In development use [https://ssodev.ucdavis.edu/cas/](https://ssodev.ucdavis.edu/cas/) as your server base url, and in production it'll be [https://cas.ucdavis.edu/cas](https://cas.ucdavis.edu/cas).
 Don't forget to register your application with [http://casmgr.ucdavis.edu/](http://casmgr.ucdavis.edu/) before you deploy to production.

+(Coming soon, OpenID Connect login through CAS)

 ## Password or Social Logins